 If so here is why you MUST silence that voice in your head and overcome what could otherwise end up eating away at your life savings:

 - That voice is a liar.
 You would have bought the stock if you had thought it sufficiently attractive.
 There always is a reason why you didn’t act – most often a very good one.
+Perhaps you hadn’t put in enough work to understand the company sufficiently, which again is a reason why you could not and should not buy it.

 - Remember all the bombs and mines you avoided over time due to craving large enough margins of safety.
 Don’t give in – stay on the path!